Etdescamps/tinymaes/README.md

 ## Features
 TinyMAES has been written so it can be easily embedded within an application.
 It does not use any global variable, so it is possible to run multiple instance of this algorithm in different threads.
+It uses its own Random Number Generator and does not made any memory allocations after the initialisation call.

 This library contains:
  * A Mersenne Twister Random Number Generator that is based on